CTVA

 --Shaller Brothers (jugglers) - trampoline act

-579. scheduled: Lionel Hampton; Teresa Brewer; Jan Murray
+Lionel Hampton, Teresa Brewer, Jan Murray

---Lionel Hampton (jazz musician) - "Ain't Got That Swing" and "Lady
+--Lionel Hampton (jazz musician) - "Ain't Got That Swing" and "Lady Be Good"

---Teresa Brewer - "There'll Be Some Changes Made," "Melancholy Baby"
+--Teresa Brewer - "There'll Be Some Changes Made," "Melancholy Baby" & "When My Sugar Walks Down the Street"

 --Jan Murray (comedian)